-We incurred capital expenditures of RMB10.4 million and RMB32.1 million (US\$4.6 million) in 2015 and 2016, respectively.
+We incurred capital expenditures of RMB10.4 million, RMB32.1 million (US\$4.6 million) and RMB24.8 million (US\$3.7 million) in 2015, 2016 and the six months ended June 30, 2017, respectively.
 In these periods, our capital expenditures were mainly used for purchases of property, equipment and software.
 Our capital expenditures for 2017 are expected to be approximately RMB57.8 million (US\$5.8 million), consisting primarily of expenditures related to the expansion and enhancement of our IT infrastructure.
 We will continue to incur capital expenditures to meet the expected growth of our business.